A blood glucose test measures the amount of a sugar called glucose in a sample of your blood.

 - Member of a high-risk ethnic group (African American, Hispanic American, Native American, Asian American, or Pacific Islander)

-- Woman who has delivered a baby weighing 9 pounds (lb) or more, or who had gestational diabetes
+- Woman who has delivered a baby weighing 9 pounds (lb), or 4 kilograms (kg) or more, or who had gestational diabetes

 - Polycystic ovary disease